 Valuation Analysis

-EXECUTIVE SUMMARY The valuation range for Briggs Mechanical Services LLC is $1,806,582 to $2,550,469.
-This range is derived from a triangulation of three valuation methods: Discounted Cash Flow (DCF), Market Multiples, and Asset-Based Valuation.
-The business's strong financial performance, tempered by significant key person risk and moderate customer concentration, positions it within this range.
-The triangulated value reflects both the growth potential and the risks associated with the business.
+EXECUTIVE SUMMARY The valuation range for Briggs Mechanical Services LLC is $2,134,704–$3,013,700, determined through a triangulation of Discounted Cash Flow (DCF), market multiples, and asset-based valuation methods.
+This range reflects the company's solid financial performance, tempered by significant key person dependency and moderate customer concentration risks.
+The triangulated value suggests a midpoint of $2,511,417, indicating a balanced view of the company's current market position and potential.

-VALUATION METHOD 1 — DCF ANALYSIS The DCF valuation of $3,536,916 is based on a 6.0% growth rate, reflecting historical performance and industry growth expectations.
-The discount rate of 22.2% accounts for company-specific risks, including a 5.0% premium for key person dependency and 1.0% for customer concentration.
-The terminal value of $1,535,697 was derived using a perpetual growth model, assuming continued moderate growth beyond the projection period.
+VALUATION METHOD 1 — DCF ANALYSIS The DCF valuation of $3,949,810 is based on a 6.0% growth rate, reflecting the company's historical growth trend.
+The discount rate of 20.2% incorporates company-specific risks, including a 5.0% premium for key person dependency and a 1.0% premium for customer concentration.
+The terminal value of $1,856,231 was derived using these assumptions, emphasizing the importance of mitigating identified risks to enhance valuation.

 STRATEGIC RECOMMENDATIONS

-• Develop a comprehensive transition plan to reduce key person dependency, including process documentation and training for key employees.
+• Develop a robust transition plan to mitigate key person dependency, including process documentation and relationship transfer strategies.

 DCF — 5-Year Cash Flow Projections